 AGPA serves as the voice of group therapy for mental health clinicians and the public-at-large, both nationally and internationally.
 The AGPA provides vital information on group psychotherapy in a variety of ways.
 Our efforts provide global access to group psychotherapy education and professional development, research, and outreach services.
 AGPA promotes awareness about the healing power of group.
 Learn more about our organization.

-The April Issue of the International Journal of Group Psychotherapy is available online
+The July issue of the International Journal of Group Psychotherapy is available online This issue features:

 - Group Dynamics of a Society: A Three-Way Debate

 - Acts, Action-Talk & Talk: Using Words Iin a Boy’s Group

 - Forgiveness as Group Treatment for Relationship Pain

 - Evaluating Group Intervention for Vets with PTSD

 - Combining Cognitive Remediation and Trauma Therapy

 Additionally, the following article is available ahead of print: "Attitudes Towards (Psychotherapy) Groups: Results of a Survey in a Representative Sample" by Bernhard Strauss, Lena Spangenberg, Elmar Brähler, and Bianca Bormann.
 AGPA members receive the Journal free with their membership, to access log on to the website using your username and password.
 If you are not a member of AGPA, you can order the journal directly through Guilford Publications, Inc.